gr0/llms/README.md

-# llms
+# LLMS

-Various experiments with LLMs
+Various experiments with LLMs.

+## Jupyter Notebooks

+Majority of the Jupyter notebooks in the `jupyter` directory requires the `OPENAI_API_TOKEN` to be set as an environment variable.